What can I expect from my visit?

 - We’ve increased our cleaning regime, particularly our toilets.

-- We have plenty of hand sanitiser available around the site.
+- We have plenty of hand sanitisers available around the site.

 - We have installed cough/sneeze guards in the Gift Shop and Otter Pool Café and reception kiosk.

-- At this time we are not able to run any of our daily talks and feeding times including the Penguin Photocalls, ‘Flight of The Rainbows’ feeding experience and the carrots for the Fun Farm animals.
+- At this time we are not able to run any of our daily talks and feeding times including the Penguin Photocalls and ‘Flight of The Rainbows’ feeding experience.

-- The Jungle Express train will not be operating until further notice.
+- The Jungle Express train is not be operating at present but we are working on this and hope to have further updates soon.

 - You’re welcome to bring your own mobility scooter or wheelchair as usual.
 Unfortunately for the time being we can’t offer mobility scooters or wheelchairs for hire.
 Our Access Statement is available here.